 Should Johnson and Johnson settle the mesh causes of action?

 Ethicon Physiomesh™ hernia mesh was introduced in 2010 into the hernia mesh medical device marketplace.
 This was the beginning of a sad and disturbing course of events.
 This course of events culminated in Ethicon’s voluntary removal of Physiomesh from the marketplace in 2016.
-Some people are wondering: if Ethicon implicitly admits to the dangerous of this medical device, shouldn’t Ethicon open their pocketbook and reach a global mesh settlement 2017 or 2018.
+Some people are wondering: if Ethicon implicitly admits to the dangerous of this medical device, shouldn’t Ethicon open their pocketbook and reach a global mesh settlement 2018.
 Sadly, Ethicon has decided to engage in scortched earth litigation rather than reaching a settlement with the victims.

 Physiomesh™ withdrawn and removed from United States Markets- Recall in Canada